FearlessNite345/commandkit-helper/README.md

 # commandkit-helper

-CommandKit-Helper is a simple library that will help with building comamnds to work with [CommandKit](https://www.npmjs.com/package/commandkit)
+commandkit-helper is a simple library that will help with building comamnds to work with [CommandKit](https://www.npmjs.com/package/commandkit)

 > **Works with Discord.JS V14**